juji-io/datalevin/doc/search.md

 remaining query terms to select the candidates that appear in `n-1` inverted lists.
 If user keeps asking for more results, the process continues until candidates only need to appear in `1` inverted list.
 Essentially, this search algorithm processes documents in tiers.
-First those documents contain all `n` query terms, then `n-1` terms, then `n-2`, and so on.
+First tier are those documents contain all `n` query terms, then `n-1` terms, then `n-2`, and so on.
 Document ranking is performed within a tier, not cross tiers.

+The bitmap intersection algorithm follows the same process.
+However, instead of probing one pair of document-term at a time, it processes one pair of terms at a time by intersecting their inverted lists.
+However, we avoid the combination explosion problem by leveraging the same mathematical property that enables the candidate pruning algorithm above.
+Basically, `t` means the number of required overlaps between query terms and a document.
+For first tier, set `t=n`, second tier, `t=n-1`, and so on.
+For each tier, all we need to do is to union *any* `n-t+1` inverted lists and then intersect the result with the intersection of the remaining inverted lists.

+This bitmap intersection algorithm is efficient for most cases, except for when there are very rare terms in the query, then the candidate pruning algorithm is more performant.
+This condition can be easily checked and the system chooses the algorithm accordingly.

-The query processing workflow is implemented as Clojure transducers, and the results are wrapped in the `sequence` function, which performs the calculations incrementally and on demand.
+The ranking and result preparation are implemented as Clojure transducers, and the results are wrapped in the `sequence` function, which performs the calculations incrementally and on demand.

+Fuzzy string match is handled by SymSpell algorithm [3], which pre-builds possible typos and considers frequency information, so it is fast and accurate.

 ## Benchmark

-[1] Garbe, W. SymSpell algorithm https://wolfgarbe.medium.com/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f

-[2] Manning, C.D., Raghavan, P. and Schütze, H. Introduction to Information Retrieval, Cambridge University Press.
+[1] Manning, C.D., Raghavan, P. and Schütze, H. Introduction to Information Retrieval, Cambridge University Press.
 2008.

-[3] Okazaki, N. and Tsujii, J., Simple and Efficient Algorithm for Approximate Dictionary Matching.
+[2] Okazaki, N. and Tsujii, J., Simple and Efficient Algorithm for Approximate Dictionary Matching.
 Proceedings of the 23rd International Conference on Computational Linguistics (COLING), 2010, pp. 851-859.

+[3] Garbe, W. SymSpell algorithm https://wolfgarbe.medium.com/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f